Day-fit/Florae/README.md

 # Florae
 Florae is an application that makes plant cultivation incredibly easy!
 With Florae, you can:

 - [X] Upload a photo of a plant, and the app will recognize its species.
 - [X] Get information about the plant's requirements.
-- [ ] Compare plant requirements with data from ESP32 sensors.
-(We are working on it!)
+- [X] Compare plant requirements with data from ESP32 sensors.
+(Still improving !)
 - [X] Receive recommendations for addressing deficiencies such as temperature, air humidity, or soil moisture.
 - [ ] Diagnose ill plant by a photo (Not anytime soon)